lindestad/aa-energi-2025/README-ENGLISH.md

 **Thanks for reading,** and we hope you enjoy browsing the code and results.
 If you have any questions—or want to recruit us—please don’t hesitate to reach out!

 ---

 💬 **Questions or feedback?**
-Feel free to reach out or open an issue—always happy to chat about time-series forecasting! 🚀
+Feel free to reach out or open an issue—always happy to chat about forecasting!

 ---